-The School District was not in compliance with the Uniform Guidance or GaDOE guidance related to the ESSER program.
-Failure to accurately develop and amend budget information through the Consolidated Application process and verify compliance with applicable policies and regulations prior to the expenditure of federal program funds may expose the School District to unnecessary financial strains and shortages as GaDOE may require the School District to return funds associated with unapproved and unallowable expenditures.
+The School District is not in compliance with the Uniform Guidance, the U.S. Federal Communications Commission guidance related to the ECF program, and the U.S. Department of Education (ED) guidance related to the ESSER program.
+Failure to ensure that appropriate controls exist to support the allowability of payments from federal programs may expose the School District to unnecessary financial strains and shortages as the grantor and/or pass-through entity may require the School District to return funds associated with the unallowable expenditures.